 How do you know if a pan is induction-safe?

 Whether you're shopping online or instore, it's always worth knowing before you order.
 Here's how you can check for induction compatibility:

 - Induction-friendly pans have a distinctive symbol on their base that looks like a small coil of wire with four loops

-- Since any induction pan needs to be magnetic, you could also test your pan's magnetism by checking whether a small metal item – like a paperclip – is attracted to it
+- Since any induction pan needs to be magnetic, you could also test your pan by checking if a magnet - such as a fridge magnet - is attracted to it

 - Most cookware manufacturers use clear labelling and product descriptions to indicate their compatibility

 So, you'll normally be able to tell quite quickly whether or not a pan is suitable for induction hobs – especially if it's brand new.